SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

-Running the integration test with the Continuous Integration system(#Running-the-integration-test-with-the-Continuous-Integration-system)
+Running the integration test with the Continuous Integration system
 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 There are mainly three ways to run an integration test: